WORLD CONSUMER RIGHTS DAY 2023

 SNAPSHOT OF MEMBER ACTIVITIES

-On Wednesday March 15 our Members will undertake diverse campaigns and activities – from providing advice to consumers online and in-person, to advocacy at the highest levels on legislative gaps empowering consumers, to the release of research on anything from better infrastructure for electric vehicles to sustainable cooking methods.
+On Wednesday March 15 our Members carried out diverse campaigns and activities – from providing advice to consumers online and in-person, to advocacy at the highest levels on legislative gaps empowering consumers, to the release of research on anything from better infrastructure for electric vehicles to sustainable cooking methods.

 JOIN US